-Note: Do not experiment with keyboard types - i.e. if you do not have an AS400 keyboard do not select AS400 g) The 'Administrator Hot-Keys disabled' Parameter h) The 'Supplemental Signals to Handle' Parameter
+Note: Do not experiment with keyboard types -i.e. if you do not have an AS400 keyboard do not select AS400

-This parameter allows certain AX3000 hot-keys to be disabled, possibly useful if the terminal is installed in public places.
+Administrator Hot-Keys disabled: this parameter allows certain AX3000 hot-keys to be disabled, possibly useful if the terminal is installed in public places.
 For example, this prevents a user from invoking <Ctrl><Alt> function.
 For more information, see Chapter 4.7.